solianadaniel1/Ecommerce_Api/README.md

 ]

 4. **Run the development server**:
-   Run the development server to verify the setup
+   Run the development server to verif
    ```bash
     python manage.py runserver